HeadphoneCairn/Roudi/README.md

   4. The curve representing the mapping from input to output velocity.
   5. The cursor used to modify the curve.
 Use **left** and **right** to move to another X position.
     Use **up** and **down** to move the curve up and down at that position,...
-  6. .. you'll see the (x, y) value of that position, meaning if you would strike a key at velocity x it will be sent to the output at velocity y.
+  6. ... you'll see the (x, y) value of that position, meaning if you would strike a key at velocity x it will be sent to the output at velocity y.
   7. The page is interactive in a way that when you strike a key, its input velocity will be drawn with a vertical dotted line ...
   8. ... and the input velocity and output velocity is shown at the right.
   9. If you move the cursor further to the right you can use **up** or **down** to
       - save the curve and exit when on 'v'
       - exit without saving (=cancel) when on 'X'
       - reset the curve to linear, when on '/'
 - **Screen brightness**: By default, Roudi uses full brightness, but you can lower this if so required.
-- **Input channel filter**: Controls whether to send particular types of MIDI messages to the output:
+- **Input channel filter**: Controls whether to route particular types of MIDI messages to the output:
-  - _pass_means that they are send to the output
+  - _pass_ means that they are send to the output
   - _block_ means that they are NOT send to the output

   The following messages can be filtered